rejetto/hfs/config.md

 - `server_code` javascript code that works similarly to [a plugin](dev-plugins.md).
 - `tiles_size` starting value for frontend's tiles size.
 Default is 0.
 - `update_to_beta` includes beta versions searching for updates.
 Default is false.
+- `max_downloads` limit the number of concurrent downloads on the whole server.
+Default is unlimited.
+- `max_downloads_per_ip` limit the number of concurrent downloads for the same IP address.
+Default is unlimited.
+- `max_downloads_per_account` limit the number of concurrent downloads for each account.
+This is enforced only for connections that are logged in, and will override other similar settings.
+Default is unlimited.
 - `create-admin` special entry to quickly create an admin account.
 The value will be set as password.
 As soon as the account is created, this entry is removed.

 #### Virtual File System (VFS)